 So a lot of the time it's just confirming you've been through all the options that are available… it’s an aide memoir.
 Other times you're kind of, 'Actually, no, hadn’t thought of that treatment option'.
 (Male GP 2)

-However, in most of the recorded consultations, the use of the matched treatments was not explained to patients, and this was reflected in SRIs with patients, who generally reported being unaware as to how their answers to the tool items specifically informed the subsequent treatment decisions.
+However, in most of the recorded consultations, the use of the matched treatments was not explained to patients, and this was reflected in SRIs with patients, who generally reported being unaware as to how their answers to the tool items specifically informed subsequent treatment decisions.
 However, most did feel that their responses to tool items could have value in aiding the GP’s decisions, despite not being explicitly aware that their responses were informing the GP about which treatments to recommend:

 I definitely felt the approach was more thorough [when compared to previous consultations], I think it’s an additional extra…it’s good if it helps the doctor to make the correct decision.
 (Female patient, aged 42)